Biden addresses idea of high court packing: ‘I’m not a fan’

-WASHINGTON (AP) — Joe Biden says he is “not a fan” of adding seats to the Supreme Court, after weeks of avoiding questions about the proposal that’s been pushed by progressives and used by Republicans to attack him.
+WASHINGTON (AP) — Joe Biden says he is “not a fan” of adding seats to the Supreme Court, after weeks of avoiding questions about the idea that’s been pushed by progressives and used by Republicans to attack him.

 “I’ve already spoken on — I’m not a fan of court packing, but I don’t want to get off on that whole issue.
 I want to keep focused,” the Democratic presidential nominee said in an interview Monday with Cincinnati’s WKRC.